ProjectExtensions/ProjectExtensions.Azure.ServiceBus/readme.md

 public class TestMessageSubscriber : IHandleMessages<TestMessage> {

     static Logger logger = LogManager.GetCurrentClassLogger();

+    //You may optionally create a constructor that takes in parameters that can be resolved from your DI container.

     public void Handle(IReceivedMessage<TestMessage> message) {
         logger.Log(LogLevel.Info, "Message received: {0} {1}", message.Message.Value, message.Message.MessageId);